gsbdarc/rcpedia/docs/_user_guide/best_practices_r.md

 😱 cluster_fork <- makeForkCluster(detectCores()) 😱
 ```

 Don't use `detectCores`.
-Using it asks the machine how many cores are available and then attempts to use all of them—**this is not appropriate in a shared environment**.
+It checks the machine for the total number of available cores and attempts to use all of them.
 Instead, replace `detectCores()` with a fixed number, such as 4, or another reasonably scaled allocation of resources.
 It's also a good practice to benchmark your code first before scaling up.
 Consider [this guide](https://jstaf.github.io/hpc-r/parallel/){:target="_blank"} or [this one](https://bookdown.org/rdpeng/rprogdatascience/parallel-computation.html){:target="_blank"} to understand how your code might benefit from parallelization.

+!!!
+Warning
+    Using all available cores with `detectCores` can overwhelm shared systems, degrade performance for other users, and potentially lead to resource throttling or job termination.
+Always limit the number of cores to a reasonable amount, especially in shared or high-performance computing environments.
+Failing to do so may negatively impact both your work and the system's overall efficiency.

 ## Parallelization Under the Hood